fastshout/fastshout-geomag/README.md

 This library provides two packages: `egm96` and `wmm`. `egm96` represents the 1996 Earth Gravitational Model (EGM96) and `wmm` represents the 2020 World Magnetic Model (WMM).
 These packages offer capabilities of representing geopotential model of the Earth and magnetic field produced by the Earth's core respectively.

 ## Validation
 All library code is fully tested, covering all test values provided with the official NOAA WMM, along with the detailed example in the WMM technical paper.
-Please submit any issues on
+Please submit any issues on GitHub if you notice anomalies.

+## Updating Coefficients
+Coefficients are updated via go-bindata conversion of